 - The most cohesive trainings are usually given by only one or two people.
 For that reason, training sessions are limited to no more than two trainers.

 - Session blocks are 60 minutes.
-We’ll do our best to accommodate scheduling needs of your trainers but cannot guarantee timing.
+We’ll do our best to accommodate the scheduling needs of your trainers but cannot guarantee time slots.

 Organizer Roles and Responsibilities

-- Trainers are responsible for booking and paying for their own travel expenses.
+- Speakers and organizers are responsible for booking and paying for their own travel expenses.
 Information about our hotel block can be found here.

-- There are a lot of things going on during a session block, so we encourage you to promote your training in advance through blog posts, social media and listservs.
+- There are many things going on during a session block, so we encourage you to promote your session in advance (we’ll send you a speaker promotional toolkit to assist you in your efforts).

 If you have questions, send an email to panels@netrootsnation.org.